 As did Senator McDowell, gabh mo leithscéal.
 I do not want people to draw any inference or insinuate anything from my comments.
 On the Order of Business yesterday and on Tuesday, I made the point in respect of the events in Roscommon that we must always ensure the rule of law was upheld.
 We heard this morning about an incident at the family court where a judge was imprisoned in his chambers.
 We must always ensure this behaviour is never supported and that we protect and preserve the integrity of the institutions of the State, whether it is the courts or the-----

 Incidentally, it was a female judge who was also assaulted in Dolphin House family law court.

 I am sorry but I was not aware.
 That makes it even more alarming.
-On behalf of the Government, and as the Leader of the House, I support the independence of the Judiciary and Garda.
+On behalf of the Government and as the Leader of the House, I support the independence of the Judiciary and Garda.
 There can only be one An Garda Síochána, one Army and one courts system.
 We should always remember that.
-Irrespective of whether we like, thuggery happened in the Roscommon incident.
-I reiterate my point that nobody wants people to be evicted or to lose their family property or home.
+Irrespective of whether we like it, thuggery happened in the Roscommon incident.
+I reiterate my point that nobody wants people to be evicted or lose their family property or home.
 There must be engagement by all sides.
-All of us condemn violence and thuggery and, as Senator Leyden has said, our gardaí are place in unhelpful and dangerous situations because of the work they do.
+All of us condemn violence and thuggery and, as Senator Leyden has said, gardaí are placed in unhelpful and dangerous situations because of the work they do.
 We must always support them.
 I welcome the visit of the Garda Commissioner to Roscommon and thank him for what he has done.